ABRegin/arrigo-support/docs/arrigolocalinstaller.md

 - Changed XLSX chart export signal name to signal title.
 - Added Title column to CSV chart export.
 - "Include axis configuration" is now checked (instead of "include saved filters") if axis configuration exists.
 (Needs testing)
+- Allow to use OAuth2 (ArrigoID) SSO login solution.

 ### API
 - Fixed an issue where the root folder alarms were not appearing in the alarms view.